coldshrine/study-notes/books/designing-data-intensive-applications.md

 An alternative is to keep state local to the stream processor and replicate it periodically.

 Flink periodically captures snapshots and writes them to durable storage such as HDFS; Samza and Kafka Streams replicate state changes by sending them to a dedicated Kafka topic with log compaction.
 VoltDB replicates state by redundantly processing each input message on several nodes.

+## The future of data systems

+### Data integration

+Updating a derived data system based on an event log can often be made determinisitic and idempotent.

+Distributed transactions decide on an ordering of writes by using locks for mutual exclusion, while CDC and event sourcing use a log for ordering.
+Distributed transactions use atomic commit to ensure exactly once semantics, while log-based systems are based on deterministic retry and idempotence.